wxmlfile/eslint-plugin-wxml/website/docs/user-guide/README.md

 ## :book: Usage

-### Configuration (`eslint.config.js`)
+### Configuration (`eslint.config.mjs`)

-Use `eslint.config.js` file to configure rules.
+Use `eslint.config.mjs` file to configure rules.
 This is the default in ESLint v9, but can be used starting from ESLint v8.57.0.
 See also: <https://eslint.org/docs/latest/use/configure/configuration-files-new>.

-Example **eslint.config.js**:
+Example **eslint.config.mjs**:

 ```js
 import wxml from "eslint-plugin-wxml";